 If you would like to provide your own commentary, I encourage you to contact Judge Simon:

 Portland, Oregon 97204-2944

-Here at Duke’s Chowder House we are committed to sustainability and restoration of wild salmon, both in our kitchens and through our community involvement.
+Here at Duke’s Seafood & Chowder we are committed to sustainability and restoration of wild salmon, both in our kitchens and through our community involvement.
 If you would like to learn more about the sustainability and restoration movement, I encourage you to peruse our website and read our blog.
 Stay informed and get involved, together we truly can be the difference!